Brand Management: Everything You Need to Know

 “We underestimated the deep emotional bond [customers] had with the original packaging” […] “What we didn’t get was the passion this very loyal small group of consumers have.
 That wasn’t something that came out in the research. […] Those consumers are very important to us, so we responded.”
 Neil Campbell, President of Tropicana North America.

 As Mark Ritson says, it’s important to reinforce before you get reflexive with your branding.
-Put simply, don’t go changing up your brand until it's extremely well established and recognised, and only then can you get playful with it.
+Put simply, don’t go changing up your brand until it's extremely well established and recognized, and only then can you get playful with it.

 Tropicana offers a cautionary tale of what happens when a business isn’t in touch with what its customer thinks and feels.
 A brand should never stay static, but any changes to visual elements or brand voice need to be phased in carefully to avoid confusion – and with the full endorsement of your loyal customers.
 Focus groups and even social media polls are valuable tools to test different concepts and stay aligned with your audience.

-Organise your brand assets
+Organize your brand assets

-When someone mentions brand assets, it’s easy to think about the obvious pieces of collateral such as logos and brand colours.
+When someone mentions brand assets, it’s easy to think about the obvious pieces of collateral such as logos and brand colors.
 But your brand toolkit (which sits within your responsibilities as a brand manager) are far broader than you might think.

 A brand isn’t limited just to what consumers can see; it’s a whole ecosystem that includes anything your audience can read, listen to, or associate with your brand.
 This means your website, app, social media accounts, brand messaging, tone of voice, and even your employees also count as brand assets - and you need to manage them carefully to maintain brand consistency.